 A copy of the motion for sanctions and 20 sworn declarations can be downloaded from this webpage.

 On September 24, 2015, the Superior Court of Los Angeles GRANTED our motion for sanctions under Code of Civil Procedure section 128.7.
 The Court dismissed Darci Isom’s lawsuit with prejudice and ordered her to pay our client, Mischelynn Scarlatelli, attorneys’ fees for having filed a frivolous lawsuit for purposes of harassment.

-On February 22, 2017, following a month-long bench trial, the Superior Court of San Bernardino GRANTED judgment in favor of our client, Mischelynn Scarlatelli, and against Darci Isom, Victoria Jo Isom Taylor and Cameron Troy Isom, on a probate petition that sought to set aside the Will & Trust of Troy and Shirley Isom.
+On February 22, 2017, following a 17-day bench trial, the Superior Court of San Bernardino GRANTED judgment in favor of our client, Mischelynn Scarlatelli, and against Darci Isom, Victoria Jo Isom Taylor and Cameron Troy Isom, on a probate petition that sought to set aside the Will & Trust of Troy and Shirley Isom.
 Darci, Victoria and Cameron attacked the validity of the Will & Trust and further claimed that they were entitled to half of their deceased father’s estate because their father allegedly agreed to provide them an inheritance as part of his 1975 divorce settlement with their mother.
 The court found they were not entitled to any inheritance under the 1975 divorce settlement and the Will & Trust were valid.

 On April 4, 2019, the California Court of Appeal, in a detailed opinion, AFFIRMED the judgment of the Superior Court.